Mastering C Programming: 50 Essential Questions and Answers on Data Types and Variable

 Explain the concept of

-keyword in C.- The
+autokeyword in C.- The

-, and the keyword is mainly a relic from older versions of the language.
+autokeyword is rarely used in modern C. Variables are automatically consideredauto, and the keyword is mainly a relic from older versions of the language.

 - The